Drive to Chambal Safari: Delhi - Deeg - Gwalior - Orchha

 Believe me real safari will start from the above left turn.
 Enjoy a virtual tour of Secrets of Chambal and Betwa rivers.

-1. 60 km. from Gwalior on Jhansi Road is Sonagiri Jain temples, a sacred place to Digambar Jains.
-It has a chain of 77 temples, all in white colour situated on top of a hill.
+1. Sonagiri Jain temples60 km. from Gwalior on Jhansi Road, a sacred place to Digambar Jains with a chain of 77 temples, all in white colour on hilltop.

 2. 125 km. from Gwalior and 15 km. from Jhansi is a small hidden town of Orchha.
 It consists of numerous temples, forts and cenotaphs (Chhatris), which all make Orchha an interesting spot to visit.